 - Represented product manufacturers, pharmaceutical companies and professional corporations in federal multidistrict litigations;

 - Represented accountants and accounting firms in cases involving negligence, negligent hiring, breach of contract, defalcation, fraud and civil conspiracy claims;

-- Successfully opposed petition for writ of certiorari to the Rhode Island Supreme Court challenging a trial court ruling regarding the payment of expert witnesses by opposing party and the dismissal of all claims against emergency room physician in failure to diagnose case;
+- Successfully opposed appeals to the Rhode Island Supreme Court challenging trial court rulings regarding the payment of expert witnesses by opposing party and the dismissal of all claims against emergency room physician in failure to diagnose case;

 - Served as Rhode Island and Massachusetts local counsel in a variety of business disputes.

 J.D., Boston College Law School, 2006, cum laude

 B.S.B.A., University of North Carolina at Chapel Hill, 2003, Kenan-Flagler Business School

 U.S. District Court for the District of Massachusetts

 U.S. District Court for the District of Rhode Island

 New England Center for Homeless Veterans, Volunteer